wp-plugins/multisite-language-switcher/readme.txt

 == Changelog ==

 = 0.8 =
+* new: flags in the backend are allways clickable now, link to edit the translation or to create a new item
 * new: meta-box is now available too when you want to add a new post
 * new: custom url for flag-images
 * new: now you can order the output by description; default is country-code